aldesantis/alessandro.codes/src/content/Literature notes/Articles/How to Make Your Brand Feel Alive When You Only Have One Product.md

 ---
+title: |
-title: How to Make Your Brand Feel Alive When You Only Have One Product
+  How to Make Your Brand Feel Alive When You Only Have One Product
+full_title: |
-full_title: How to Make Your Brand Feel Alive When You Only Have One Product
+  How to Make Your Brand Feel Alive When You Only Have One Product
+author: |
-author: Dan Frommer
+  Dan Frommer
 url: https://newconsumer.com/2022/02/how-to-make-your-brand-feel-alive-when-you-only-have-one-product/
 category: articles
 image_url: https://newconsumer.com/wp-content/uploads/2022/02/april-gargiulo-vintners-daughter-1200x675.jpeg
-date: 2024-12-29
-time: 6:39 PM
-last_highlighted_date: 2023-09-06 11:25:19.796491+00:00
 published_date: 2022-02-12
 summary: |
   Lessons in world-building from the founders of Vintner’s Daughter and Athletic Greens.